vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

 .. note::

-    You may see other tile types in existing device-type handlers.
+    You may see other tile types in existing device handlers.
 Tile types that are not documented here should be considered experimental, and subject to change.

     When they are ready to be opened up for wider community development, we will document them.